 While the grantor is alive:

 - The IRS considers revocable living trusts disregarded entities for tax reporting purposes, meaning the income or capital gains of a revocable living trust pass through to the grantor’s personal tax return (IRS Form 1040).

 - The trust becomes irrevocable and a separate taxable entity

 - The trust must obtain a employer identification number (EIN), sometimes called a tax identification number, from the IRS

 - When trust beneficiaries receive distributions of trust principal, they do not have to pay taxes on this distribution of principal

 - The trust's income is taxable as income either to the beneficiary of the trust or the trust itself

 - The trust must pay income tax on any income the trust accumulates and does not distribute to the beneficiaries.
-Because trust tax brackets are much more compressed, trust tax rates are generally higher than individual ordinary income rates
+Because trust tax brackets are much more compressed, trust tax rates reach the highest bracket at lower amounts than individual ordinary income rates

 - The trust's income is taxable to the beneficiary who receives it

 - The trustee must file an annual tax return as long as the trust earns income and has not been terminated